rwha/dictionary/README.md

 __This is not recommended for production__

 However, I find it useful to run as a systemd user mode service.
-It uses less than 100MB of memory and could probably use less if needed.
+It uses less than 45MB of memory.
 I use it with a bash function:

 ```bash
 # in ~/.bashrc